makindotcc/airomem-rs/README.md

 ## Features

-- [x] - saving executed commands to append only file
+- [x] - saving executed transactions to append only file
 - [x] - split journal log file if too big - while restoring data, all journal logs are loaded at once from disk to maximise throughput (and for simplicity reasons)
 - [x] - snapshots for faster recovery
+- [ ] - stable api

 ## Resources